sarweiler/jamloopy-ctrl/README.md

 # JamLoopy Ctrl

-JamLoopy Ctrl is a controller for the Atari 2600 Music App [JamLoopy](http://satori.sk/jamloopy/) by Zden Hlinka.
+JamLoopy Ctrl is a controller for the Atari 2600 music app [JamLoopy](http://satori.sk/jamloopy/) by Zden Hlinka.
 It's basically an Atari joystick circuit and an Atari keyboard controller circuit on a single PCB.

 ![JamLoopy Ctrl](images/jamloopy-ctrl.jpg)